The RareTunes FAQ

 Why was RareTunes developed?

-Who is behind Ratetunes?
+Who was behind Raretunes?

 My organisation would like to establish and maintain a similar facility for preserving and sharing its own material.
 Can you help?